 17. Stroll Through The Shops at Wailea

 Within the Wailea resort area, you will find The Shops at Wailea.
-There are over 70 shops, restaurants, and art galleries with a splendid mix of local and high-end brands.
+Over 70 shops, restaurants, and art galleries have a splendid mix of local and high-end brands.

 High-end shopping options include Bottega Veneta, Gucci, Louis Vuitton, and Prada.
 There are also many surf shops like Quiksilver and Rip Curl; check them out to find Hawai’i-exclusive items that you won’t be able to find anywhere else in the world.
 Crazy Shirts and Honolua Surf Company are great options for finding souvenirs to bring back home.